What is Cross-Sectional Data Analysis?

 Random sampling framework is a statistical framework that is widely used in data analysis.
 The random sampling method works under the assumption that there exists a close link between the population and a sample taken from that population.

 Consider the example of orange consumption by Ghanaian households described above.
-It would take a lot of resources (both time and money) to measure the orange consumption of every household in Ghana.
-However, it would be much cheaper to measure the orange consumption of 1,000 households in Ghana.
+It would take a lot of resources (both time and money) to measure the actual orange consumption of every household in Ghana.
+It would be much cheaper to only measure the orange consumption of 1,000 households in Ghana.
 In such a case, the population consists of every household in Ghana, and the sample consists of the 1,000 households whose orange consumption data is known.

 Random Sample in Cross-Sectional Data Analysis

 Consider a cross-sectional dataset that measures K characteristics for N different economic entities at time t.
 An individual observation in the cross-sectional dataset is of the form:

 - Un is the nth economic unit of analysis